RouHim/beammp-container-image/README.md

 Because there were no well-documented BeamMP server container images out there, I did one by myself.

+## ⚠️ BREAKING CHANGE and migration guide ⚠️

+With the latest release of this container image there were two changes that will break your current setup:

+1) The [environment variables](#environment-parameter) were renamed.
+All environment variables are now prefixed with `BEAMMP_`.
+2) The `ADDITIONAL_SERVER_CONFIG_TOML` no longer exists.
+Instead, you can now mount a custom `ServerConfig.toml` file to the container.

+**In order to migrate you have to:**

+1) Prefix all environment variables with `BEAMMP_`.
+2) If you used the `ADDITIONAL_SERVER_CONFIG_TOML` environment variable, you have to create a `ServerConfig.toml` file and mount it to the container.
+See the [ServerConfig.toml](#custom-serverconfigtoml) section for more information.

 ## Usage

 The sections below provides use cases for docker and docker-compose.